Free personalized radio that

 The success of Brave Murder Day would allow Katatonia to embark on their first European tour, and in 1997 the band returned (once again with Åkerfeldt on vocals) with the mini-album Sounds of Decay.
 1997 also saw the band add a new member, Mikael Oretoft, taking the vacant bass position, as well as their recording of a new album, Discouraged Ones (released in 1998), with Renske taking the clean vocals and (again) Åkerfeldt on the guttural.
 A new multi-album deal with Peaceville followed, and the band released Tonight's Decision in 1999.
 This time around, Renske took on full vocal duties (all clean vocals, of course) and Dan Swanö was recruited to man the drums for the recordings.
 The band then rounded out its touring membership, adding Mattias Norrman on bass and Daniel Liljekvist before embarking on a tour supporting Paradise Lost.

 The year 2001 saw the release of Last Fair Deal Gone Down, produced by the band, which found Katatonia fully embracing the sound that was to define them in the latter part of their career.
 A pair of singles was released from the album, and they spent most of 2001 on the road.
 The band returned after a quiet 2002 with 2003's Viva Emptiness, which was followed by a European tour that Katatonia headlined.
 While 2004 was spent touring, 2005 saw Katatonia's past being explored with the compilation releases Brave Yester Days and The Black Sessions.
 The former, a double-disc set, contained music from the band's early years (1992-1997), while the latter acted as more of a "best-of" and B-sides collection of their work dating from 1998-2004 that included a DVD of the band live in 2003.
 The band would re-enter the studio in late 2005, and in 2006, Katatonia released The Great Cold Distance.
 Over the next two years, the band would tour extensively (including an American jaunt), resulting in the release of the live album, Live Consternation in 2007.
 Night Is the New Day, the band's eighth studio long player followed in 2009.
 After extended global touring and a short break, Katatonia returned to the studio in late 2011 and recorded Dead End Kings, which appeared in August of 2012.
-In 2016, after personnel changes, the band issued their tenth full-length outing, Fall of Hearts. ~ Chris True
+The live audio/video album Sanctitude was released by K-Scope in 2015.
+In March of the following year, after several personnel changes, Katatonia issued the pre-release single "Old Heart Falls."
+Their tenth studio outing, Fall of Hearts, was released in May. ~ Chris True

 Track List: Sanctitude